r2devops/docs/blog/shai-hulud/index.md

 ### 3. The "Discussion" Backdoor
 The introduction of a malicious GitHub workflow (`discussion.yaml`) is a clever persistence mechanism.
 It turns a standard community feature (Discussions) into a command-and-control channel, specifically targeting self-hosted runners which often have higher privileges or access to internal networks.

-## And for GitLab CI/CD Teams?

-Even though Shai-Hulud targets npm and GitHub, the lesson is universal: **Attackers go where pipelines download, execute, and publish.**

-For GitLab-based organizations, protecting your infrastructure boils down to three critical questions:

-*   **What exactly runs in our install jobs?** Are you blindly trusting `npm install`, or do you have controls in place to vet scripts before execution?
-*   **Which secrets can each job/runner access?** Are your runners over-privileged?
-Can a simple install job access production deployment keys?
-*   **Can we prove continuously that pipelines remain compliant?** Security isn't a one-time check.
-It requires continuous monitoring to ensure no unauthorized changes or risky behaviors are introduced.

-When those answers are measured continuously, your exposure to the next wave of supply-chain attacks drops sharply.

 ## Immediate Action Plan